School of Life Sciences

 At Keele, my laboratory is part of the Centre for Applied Entomology and Parasitology (CAEP), where I organised the CAEP seminar series until 2016: please now contact Dr Helen Price if you are interested in giving a seminar or suggesting a speaker.

-I have been on the Council of the British Society for Parasitology since 2012; I was a section organiser for the 2013 BSP Spring Meeting and am the BSP Communications Secretary 2015-2018.
-Please contact me if you have a news item or event to advertise via the society.
+I was on the Council of the British Society for Parasitology for 6 years, 2012-2018; I was a section organiser for the 2013 BSP Spring Meeting and the BSP Hon.
+Communications Secretary 2015-2018.

 My research focuses on the human malaria parasite Plasmodium falciparum, with the goal of improving our understanding of the parasite’s basic biology and the impact of this biology on virulence.
 I use molecular genetics together with cell biology and biochemical techniques to study this important disease-causing organism.